simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-powershell/index.en.md

 - **Implement software updates and patches to fix known security vulnerabilities**

 ### Perform Regular Vulnerability Scans
 Perform regular vulnerability scans on the systems and applications to identify and remediate security vulnerabilities.
 Use tools such as Nessus, OpenVAS, or Microsoft Baseline Security Analyzer (MBSA) to perform these scans.
-Regular vulnerability scans can help to identify vulnerabilities and weaknesses in the environment, allowing developers to remediate them before they are exploited by attackers.
+Regular vulnerability scans can help to identify vulnerabilities and weaknesses in the environment, allowing developers to remediate them before they're exploited by attackers.

 ### Educate Users and Administrators
 Educate users and administrators on secure coding practices and the risks associated with insecure code.
 Provide training and resources to help them understand how to write secure code and how to identify and respond to security incidents.
 By educating users and administrators, developers can build a culture of security and promote good security practices throughout the organization.